hlprmnky/ion-appsync-example/pages.md

 * Store Cognito JWT in Datomic and use a cookie to retrieve it.
 Avoids needing to pass the JWT as a URL parameter to logged-in pages.
 * Validate the JWT token before using it (see validate-token fn in handlers.cljs)
+* use a tools.cli fn instead of bash scripts and read the Cognito data instead of using CLI args